The SEND, Inclusion & Pastoral Support Teams

 - arts award programmes enable some students to work in small nurture groups, working on projects that they have chosen;

-- Resillience programmes to help boost self-esteem and foster good relationships
+- resilience programmes to help boots self esteem and foster good relationships

 At Bottisham, we are committed to meeting the needs of every child, not only through the pastoral and academic support we offer, but also through the curriculum at large.
 The role of the Alternative Provision Team is to secure the right curriculum for every young person.
 For a variety of reasons, it may transpire that a typical curriculum offer is not fully meeting the needs of a young person.
 In cases such as this we are committed to providing an alternative education package, in consultation with the young person and their family, that is tailored to their needs: designed to support progress, wellbeing and maximise academic outcomes.
 Every alternative curriculum package is unique, reflecting the specific needs of each young person involved in the programme.
 Packages typically include academic and vocational qualifications, some of which may be delivered in partnership with other providers.